-Learn more about obsessive-compulsive disorders treated at Belmont Behavioral Hospital in Philadelphia, Pennsylvania
+Learn more about obsessive-compulsive disorders treated at Belmont Behavioral Health System in Philadelphia, Pennsylvania

 OCD is characterized by persistent, recurrent, and unwanted thoughts, urges, and/or behaviors.

-Learn more about anxiety disorders treated at Belmont Behavioral Hospital in Philadelphia, Pennsylvania
+Learn more about anxiety disorders treated at Belmont Behavioral Health System in Philadelphia, Pennsylvania

 This disorder is characterized by sudden and recurrent episodes of extreme fear, racing heartbeat, sensation of choking, and similar unpleasant physical and psychological symptoms.

-Learn more about symptoms and clinical concerns treated at Belmont Behavioral Hospital in Philadelphia, Pennsylvania
+Learn more about symptoms and clinical concerns treated at Belmont Behavioral Health System in Philadelphia, Pennsylvania